Mixed Breeds

 Both the Boxer and Lab are prone to hip and elbow dysplasia.
 Because this is a genetic condition, the Boxador may have problems.

-This is where the elbow or hip bones do not line up properly, which can cause arthritis and joint problems.
+This condition occurs when the elbow or hip bones do not line up correctly, which can cause arthritis and joint problems.
 Sadly, this can happen at an early age, though it can also be developed later.

-Sometimes surgery is recommended, but there is no clear consensus as to whether this helps or not.
-Some dogs do have dysplasia that can be somewhat remedied with surgeries, but others likely will not benefit.
+Surgery is sometimes recommended, but there is no clear consensus as to whether this helps.
+Some dogs have dysplasia that can be somewhat remedied with surgeries, but others likely will not benefit.
 Some major surgeries include whole sections of bone being removed.

-There are tests for this condition.
-Many breeders are now trying to produce lines that are less genetically dispositioned to this condition.
+There are tests for dysplasia.
+Many breeders are now trying to produce lines less genetically disposed to this condition.

 Bloat